bhakti-bk/Housing_python/README.md

 # Housing_python
-We have collect and Analyze data for predictions.
+We have collect and Analyze data for predictions using python libraries.